We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 In recent years, bicycle lights have become cheaper, more powerful, more durable, lighter, and more diverse.
 Therefore, the common excuses cyclists used in order not to carry lights are no longer valid.

-Check out our guide below that will teach you all you need to know, as well as our recommendations for the best bike lights on the market.
+Check out our guide below that will teach you all you need to know, as well as our recommendations for the best bike lights 2022 and enjoy our great bike light reviews.

 The first kind is the so-called “blinkers” and their purpose is to make you more visible to other drivers and riders.
 They are commonly mounted on the handlebar and the seat post and work in several blinking modes.